giorgiop94/giorgio-blog/_blog/writing/collective-renaissance.md

 This kind of civilization-wide change certainly would take a long time, generations, to arise and fully develop, but it has to start somewhere.

-As Jordan Hall explains in detail in (https://www.gameb.wiki/index.php?title=Personal_progress_toward_Game_B) of the Game B Wiki, the best place to start for each of us is within ourselves.
-Developing one’s own sense-making capability, and (https://medium.com/@danielschmachtenberger/advancing-human-sovereignty-ef3c95860fff), and cultivating healthy relationships with those around you, are all critical components of our journeys.
+As Jordan Hall explains in detail in [this page](https://www.gameb.wiki/index.php?title=Personal_progress_toward_Game_B) of the Game B Wiki, the best place to start for each of us is within ourselves.
+Developing one’s own sense-making capability, and [sovereignty](https://medium.com/@danielschmachtenberger/advancing-human-sovereignty-ef3c95860fff), and cultivating healthy relationships with those around you, are all critical components of our journeys.

 Ironically, one of the best ways to boost one’s personal development is through community. **By definition, you can’t see your blindspots.
 So having an honest, loving community to support you can be tremendously